phenixdigital/phoenix_storybook/README.md

 - `page` to write & document UI guidelines, or whatever content you want.
 - `example` to show how your components can be used and mixed in real UI pages. (not available now)

-Almost everything, from sidebar rendering to component preview, is performed at compile time.

 ## Installation

 To start using `PhxLiveStorybook` in your phoenix application you will need to follow these steps: